Information system: Career pathways

 There is a wide variety of career paths in the information systems discipline.
 "Workers with specialized technical knowledge and strong communications skills will have the best prospects.
 Workers with management skills and an understanding of business practices and principles will have excellent opportunities, as companies are increasingly looking to technology to drive their revenue."

 Information technology is important to the operation of contemporary businesses, it offers many employment opportunities.
 The information systems field includes the people in organizations who design and build information systems, the people who use those systems, and the people responsible for managing those systems.

 The demand for traditional IT staff such as programmers, business analysts, systems analysts, and designer is significant.
 Many well-paid jobs exist in areas of Information technology.
 At the top of the list is the chief information officer (CIO).

 The CIO is the executive who is in charge of the IS function.
 In most organizations, the CIO works with the chief executive officer (CEO), the chief financial officer (CFO), and other senior executives.
 Therefore, he or she actively participates in the organization's strategic planning process.

+Bachelor of Business Information Systems

 Research

 Information systems research is generally interdisciplinary concerned with the study of the effects of information systems on the behaviour of individuals, groups, and organizations.
 Hevner et al. (2004) categorized research in IS into two scientific paradigms including behavioural science which is to develop and verify theories that explain or predict human or organizational behavior and design science which extends the boundaries of human and organizational capabilities by creating new and innovative artifacts.

 Salvatore March and Gerald Smith proposed a framework for researching different aspects of information technology including outputs of the research (research outputs) and activities to carry out this research (research activities).
 They identified research outputs as follows: